Hampshire Wedding Venues – my top ten

 Avington Park was somewhere I visited as a child, and had friends who lived on or near the estate – I’d been known to take a sneaky dip in the lake as a teenager (very sensibly not possible now), and I have now shot weddings there for the last decade – every one a joy.
 I just love it.
 It’s one of those venues that has a character and class all of its own – I don’t even bother checking the weather forecast because it doesn’t matter.
 Whether you shoot your portraits on the sweeping grounds or the sweeping staircase, or any of 100 other places on this site that make your heart beat faster, there are no compromises.

-Sarah & her team keep the character of this incredible building intact, while still making it a welcoming place for a wedding, where guests can relax and explore and be completely charmed.
+The AP team keep the character of this incredible building intact, and have recently undergone a huge refurbishment, while still making it a welcoming place for a wedding, where guests can relax and explore and be completely charmed.
 And hang out with the world’s most truculent peacocks (and there is stiff competition) who only ever seem to appear during dinner.
 Hampshire wedding venues at their best.

 As you approach Somerley House, you know you are going somewhere pretty special – the estate is huge, and the drive long enough to have you doubting you’ve taken the right turn, then you sweep around to the left to be greeted by the most impressive and gorgeously designed building.
 It’s size is immense, there is no denying that, but I am reliably informed size isn’t everything, and it’s Somerley’s details that I love as much as the grandeur.
 The most stunning oak tree in the world, reaching out to the house, with the bench underneath, so covered in the most beautiful patina of algae, it’s like the trees are trying to reclaim the wood.
 I would basically move into the stables if they let me.
 And the view from the terrace, whether shrouded in mist or in the dying light of the day, is something I could drink in forever.